vantage6/vantage6-workshop/episodes/chapter6.md

    node3
 ```

-In the printed message the path to the configuration file.

-You can see that not only the path of the configuration file is printed out, but also the locations of the log file, the data folders and the database files are shown.
+In the printed message, you will see not only the path of the configuration file is printed out, but also the locations of the log file, the data folders and the database files are shown.

 ::::::::::::::::::::::::::::::::::::: challenge